IntrepidPursuits/sherpa/ios/ios_jenkins_pipeline_guide.md

 **excludedPaths**\
 _Default: ".*Pods.*"_\
-A regex string, describing what paths to exclude from any kind of linting, code review, etc.
+A comma separated list of regex patterns, describing what paths to exclude from any kind of linting, code review, etc.

 **language**\
 _Default: "swift"_\